iamonlysaiful/iamonlysaiful.github.io/README.md

 # Saiful's Personal Website

+This website is created to showcasing my personal updates and activity and sharing my experiences in web.

 The website is built with [Hugo](https://gohugo.io/), a static site generator based on Go, and uses the theme [LoveIt](https://github.com/dillonzq/LoveIt) with theme customizations.
 The site is deployed with GitHub, allowing Git-based continuous deployment.

 ## Instructions